- True North

 Arrive in Kununurra and transfer by coach to Wyndham and embark the expedition vessel.
 Once aboard, enjoy time to explore the ship and sip evening cocktails with fellow adventurers.

 Cross the sand bars at the mouth of King George River as the tide rises to reveal a breathtaking river vista.
 Journey upstream to the ‘jewel in the crown’ – King George Falls!
 Anchor at the base of Twin Falls and find endless places to explore.
 Climb, or take a helicopter ride (optional), to the top of the falls for a cruise highlight.
-Visit waterholes, swim at “The Crevice” or just relax with a drink whilst eating fresh oysters off the rocks.
+In the afternoon learn about the history of the wreck of the Koolama and take a stroll at Tranquil Bay.

 Enjoy an opportunity to see the “Bradshaws” – ancient rock art that pre-dates other examples of Aboriginal culture.
 In fact, they are possibly the oldest ‘paintings’ known to man.
 Partake in a breathtaking heli-picnic (optional) at Eagle Falls with mouth-watering fare alongside a picture-perfect waterfall in remote far-north Western Australia.
 Explore local beaches and rivers, and visit an isolated rainforest where a lone bomber crashed during WWII.